SnootyMonkey/Falkland-CMS/README.md

 ## Quick Start - Heroku

-Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013 and quick start instructions for Heroku will be available then.
+Quick start instructions for Heroku are expected by the end of September 2013.

 ## Local Installation